feldeh/orange-competitor-analysis/README.md

 #### Data Cleaning & Processing

-- Clean and transform JSON data into NDJSON (newline delimited JSON), enabling each line to be processed as a separate entry.
+- Clean and transform JSON data into NDJSON (newline delimited JSON).
-- Ensure data quality and consistency for accurate analysis in BigQuery.

 #### Data Loading

 - Using Google Cloud BigQuery Python Client, the cleaned data is loaded into specific BigQuery tables.
-- Employs strategic checks to avoid duplication and maintain data integrity.
 - Before loading, the data is compared with existing records from the table to prevent data duplication and ensuring that only new or modified records are inserted into BigQuery.

 ### Setup & Usage